 According to plaintiff, FMOS quit making payments in November of last year when some work had not yet been completed.
 However, FMOS had already gotten its occupancy permit.

-The attorney for plaintiff alleges that FMOS expected Skanska to continue working without compensation.
+The mediation/arbitration for plaintiff alleges that FMOS expected Skanska to continue working without compensation.
 It also appears that they are not the only contractor to get stiffed on the museum project.
 Skanska was brought on by FMOS to complete construction when the nonprofit terminated their contract with Suffolk Construction.
 That contractor also filed a lawsuit against FMOS for $800,000.

 It’s unfortunate when misunderstandings and/or unrealistic expectations lead to these types of situations between contractors and their clients.
 Litigating these matters is both time-consuming and costly and can result in a diminished reputation for those on both sides of the courtroom.

 Not all nonpayment conflicts can be avoided, but many can.
 One thing that any contractor should do before signing a contract with a client is have a legal adviser thoroughly review the document.
-An experienced Fort Lauderdale construction dispute attorney can pinpoint potential flaws in the contracts that can lead to future legal claims and litigation.
+An experienced Fort Lauderdale construction dispute mediation/arbitration can pinpoint potential flaws in the contracts that can lead to future legal claims and litigation.